13 strategies to maximize hotel group business and boost revenue

 3. Identify key decision-makers

 When it comes to group business, it's important to identify who books group travel and tailor your outreach accordingly.
-The outreach you do for a travel agency should be different than the outreach for a company, MICE or even for family events and weddings.
+The outreach you do for a travel agency should be different from the outreach for a company, MICE or even for family events and weddings.
 For example, in the case of weddings, a key decision-maker is without a doubt the wedding planner.
 How you reach them and the message you use will need to be different than if you want to target a corporate travel manager.

 4. Adjust group pricing and packages